In Sardinia, a long-kept Italian pasta secret is now up for grabs

 Selis learned how to make su filindeu from her mother, Gavina, who had learned from her mother, Rosaria.
 This culinary know-how has been passed down only within the family in Nuoro.
 As a result, the pasta is so rare that it was included in the Ark of Taste, a catalogue of endangered foods funded by the European Union and maintained by the Slow Food Foundation for Biodiversity.

-As Selis worked the dough, sounds of her kneading filled the room.
-The attendees filmed each step of the process attentively.
+As Selis worked the dough, the sound of her kneading filled the room.
+Attendees filmed each step of the process attentively.
 A religious atmosphere, a mix between an Easter Mass and a funeral, filled the space.
 Nobody dared to speak, as if one whisper could break the spell and conceal the secret forever.

 “I never taught the recipe as a sign of respect for my aunt,” Selis said.
 “My mother advised me against it to avoid bad blood in the family.”

-With her aunt’s aging and only two daughters to teach, Selis felt the pressure — and maybe the economic possibilities — of sharing her secret.
+With her aunt growing older and only two daughters to teach, Selis felt the pressure — and maybe the economic possibilities — of sharing her secret.

 “If we became too selfish, the tradition will die.
 I am doing this to pass it on,” Selis said.